AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-\(1\) During the First Century the primitive Christians did not dwell on matters of eschatology but devoted their attention to apologetics; they were chiefly anxious to establish the fact of Christ\'s advent, and of its blessings to the world.
+\(1\) During the First Century the primitive Christians did not dwell on matters of eschatology but devoted their attention to apologetics; they were chiefly anxious to establish the fact of Christ's advent, and of its blessings to the world.
 Possibly the question of destiny was an open one, till Paganism and Judaism introduced erroneous ideas, when the New Testament doctrine of the *apokatastasis* was asserted, and universal